 Case in point: During a 2015 brief press conference aboard the papal plane from the Philippines to Rome, when Francis sounded off in his very unpope-like way on birth control, corruption and kicking grifters where the sun don’t shine.

 Here are those and several other eye-opening comments from Francis over his nearly five years as pope.

 Catholic parents shouldn’t be ‘rabbits’

-Answering a question about birth control on Monday, Francis said that parents shouldn't procreate endlessly, trusting in God that it will all work out.
+Answering a question about birth control in 2015, Francis said that parents shouldn’t procreate endlessly, trusting in God that it will all work out.

 “But God gives you methods to be responsible,” Francis said.
 “Some think that, excuse me if I use that word, that in order to be good Catholics we have to be like rabbits.
 No. Responsible parenthood.”

 That doesn’t mean the Pope now supports artificial birth control.
 The church has long allowed natural methods of preventing pregnancies.